ACL Injury

 Rehab after ACL reconstruction

 Most ACL reconstruction occurs as a day case surgery, meaning you get to go home on the same day.
-It’s not possible to stitch the ends of the ACL back together once it’s torn, and so the ACL is ‘reconstructed’ using a tendon which is typically harvested from the hamstring muscle (although patella tendon grafts are sometimes used).
+It’s not possible to stitch the ends of the ACL back together once it’s torn, and so the ACL is ‘reconstructed’ using a tendon which is typically harvested from either your own hamstring muscle (although patella tendon grafts are sometimes used), or from a donor tendon.

 Holes are drilled into the tibia (shin bone) and femur (thigh bone) and the graft is threaded through and fixed in place with screws.
 It’s all done through keyhole incisions, which are less than a centimetre in size.